Louis XV: The de Mailly-Nesle sisters

 In June 1744, the King left Versailles in order to take personal command of his armies fighting in the War of the Austrian Succession.
 This otherwise popular move was marred by the King's indiscreet decision to bring along Marie Anne.
 When Marie Anne visited the King in Metz in August 1744 she was accompanied by her sister Diane Adélaïde de Mailly.
 While an amiable companion, Marie Anne did not consider her simple sister to be much of a rival, however it was rumored at the time that one of the methods by which Marie Anne kept the interest of the king was to periodically offer him a ménage à trois with Diane Adélaïde.
 These widespread rumors made the sisters' visit to the King in Metz a national scandal and during their notorious visit the King suddenly fell gravely ill.
-Death appeared imminent, yet the King's chaplain refused him absolution unless he renounced his mistress, which he did.
+Death appeared imminent, yet the King's chaplain, François de Fitz-James, refused him absolution unless he renounced his mistress, which he did.
 Marie Anne left The Court and after the King recovered he made a triumphal entry into Paris.
 On 25 November, Minister Maurepas was obliged to recall Marie Anne to Versailles, but she soon fell sick with convulsive pains and died on 8 December 1744.
 Following her death the King consoled himself with Diane Adélaïde until he met Madame de Pompadour in 1745.

 The King's adultery confession, which was distributed publicly, embarrassed him and tarnished the prestige of the monarchy.
 Although Louis XV's recovery earned him the epithet "well-beloved" from a public relieved by his survival, the events at Metz diminished his standing.
 The military successes of the War of the Austrian Succession inclined the French public to overlook Louis' adulteries, but after 1748, in the wake of the anger over the terms of the Treaty of Aix-la-Chapelle, pamphlets against the king's mistresses were widely distributed and read.